-In August 2017 we won 3 great taste awards - including a 2 star award for our Manx Chorizo.
+In August 2017 we won 3 great taste awards - including a 2 star award for our Manx Chorizo (update in 2018 we won another 18 awards, including a 3 star award for Manx Chorizo!).
 We were particularly pleased with the award for our Chorizo as it has been a journey of many years to develop a product we think competes with the best in the world, and is much better than mass produced supermarket style Chorizo.

 By the end of 2017 we have obtained all the permissions needed (planning, building control etc) for the farm shop and cafe and are pushing ahead.
 We also persuaded Colin and Paula to join us as business partners.

 We aim to make Close Leece Farm into a sustainable farm, producing the very best produce from free range Rare Breed animals.
 We hope you will join us on this journey soon!